VPN two computers together with Wireguard

 WireGuard is a nice modern lightweight performant VPN that doesn't come with a bewildering array of configuration guns to shoot yourself in the foot with.

-This will create a bidirectional VPN between the server and the client.
+This will create a bidirectional VPN between the server and the client, using 10.0.0.1 for the server, and 10.0.0.2 for the client.

 Adjust file/interface names, and IP addresses to suit.